SAP/fundamental-styles/README.md

 See the [Icon Component](https://fundamental-styles.netlify.app/?path=/docs/components-icon--sizes) for a list of icon class names.
 See Project Configuration below for instructions to include SAP Fiori 3 icons in your project.

 ### Project Configuration
 This project does not contain fonts and icons - they must be added to your project separately.
-Download the @sap-theming liibrary.
+Download the @sap-theming library.
 After adding fonts and icons to your project, include the following in your css:

     @font-face {
         font-family: "72";